 Welcome to the Dordogne!
 Upon your arrival at the train station, we transfer you to your first hotel, where we provide you with your bike and a brief orientation of your maps, routes notes, etc… You’ll have time to explore the ancient streets of Souillac (the town dates back to the foundation of a Benedictine Monastery in the year 655!), with its cobblestones, boutiques, and 11th century Saint Mary’s Abbey.
 Wander down to the banks of the Dordogne, which you will be following over the next few days.
-Your dinner this evening is included.
+Your dinner this evening is included. (note the CLASSIC+ and DELUXE itineraries stay a little outside of Souillac, but you ride through it the following day).

 Your first day’s ride is beautiful, following the bends and curves of the Dordogne.
 In the morning, you have a climb away from the river to go to the impressive and beautiful Chateau of Fenelon.
 As with so many of the region’s castles, the site was attacked, damaged, and rebuilt a multitude of times over the centuries.
 You finish your day following an easiergoing bike path through lush greenery all the way into the medieval town of Sarlat.
 This incredible UNESCO heritage site, the largest Medieval ensemble in Europe, is best explored in the evening, when the beautiful “lauze” stone roofs and tiny cobblestoned streets are lit up beautifully by the municipality.
 Dinner on your own this evening, with a multitude of choices.